As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Let me know if you enjoyed your Japanese milk tea!

-For me, I’m always going to be a fan of matcha more than this but it’s always interesting to explore all the options a country has rather than just finding your favourite meal and sticking with it.
+For me, I’m always going to be a fan of matcha more than this but it’s always interesting to explore all the options a country has rather than just finding your favorite meal and sticking with it.

 Katsu curry lovers, I’m looking at you! 😉